 - Action focused.
 Resources are designed to be interactive, collaborative and goal-focused, with prompts to facilitate self-monitoring of progress and goals.

 How can I use this page?

 This page is where you can explore all the resources in the Psychology Tools library.
-The different search filters on the left-hand side enable you to customize your search, depending on what on what you need.
-Materials are organized by resource type, problem, and therapy tool, thought you can also filter by language or use the search box.
+The different search filters on the left-hand side enable you to customize your search, depending on what you need.
+Materials are organized by resource type, problem, and therapy tool, though you can also filter by language or use the search box.
 You can find more detailed instructions for how to find resources here.